Fed up with Facebook? Here's how to protect your data

 That's the question many of its users are asking in light of revelations that data firm Cambridge Analytica accessed and improperly stored information from millions of users.

-"If you're angry about what Facebook has done with our data then just #deletefacebook," wrote one user on Twitter.
+"If you're angry about what Facebook has done with our data then just #deletefacebook," wrote another user on Twitter.
 "Remember we aren't the customers we are the product."

 While deleting Facebook seems like an obvious option, there are other things you can do to protect your information.